WordPress/openverse/documentation/meta/traffic/runbooks/identifying-and-blocking-traffic-anomalies.md

 #### Traffic Source Identifiers

-- Source ASNs (Autonomous System Numbers): Unique identifiers for a group of IP networks and routers under the control of a single organization, typically an internet service provider or hosting company.
+- Source "Autonomous System Numbers" (ASNs): Unique identifiers for a group of IP networks and routers under the control of a single organization, typically an internet service provider or hosting company.